 The information being gathered is health information protected by Oregon law and is safeguarded in both its collection and distribution.
 Access to the database is limited to authenticated users who agree to terms and conditions to assure the confidentiality of patient data.
 Reasonable efforts are made to keep your information private and secure.

 Yes.
 However, this is limited to a healthcare provider sharing information with another healthcare provider who is engaged in an individual patient’s care.

 Improper access or disclosure of information should be reported in writing to the Oregon Health Authority (OHA).
 The notification should include what information you suspect was inappropriately accessed or used, when and by whom, and why the action is considered inappropriate.
 OHA’s Information Security Office will investigate the matter.

 Yes.
 To request a free copy of their report, a patient needs to fill out a record request form and mail it to the program along with a copy of a government-issued photo ID.

 Errors should be reported to the program in writing.
 The notification should identify the error and any other relevant information.
 Staff will check to make sure it is not a system error.
 If it is a system error, the record will be corrected.
 If it is not a system error, the record will be flagged to indicate the error.
 Patients or healthcare providers then will need to request from the pharmacy that submitted the data to correct the error since the information was originated by the pharmacy.

 Healthcare providers and pharmacists are the ones paying for the system.
-Licensees pay a $25 annual fee along with all of their other licensing fees.
+Licensees pay a $25 annual fee included in their boards licensing fees.
 No general state funds are used.
 The rationale is that this will be a tool used by health care providers and pharmacists to help provide better patient care.